-It is highly desirable to develop robust means of decentralized community voting and governance –either by expanding the Community Panel or a successor mechanism– and to integrate them into this process by the end of 2021.
-ECC and ZF SHOULD place high priority on such development and its deployment, in their activities and grant selection.
+It is highly desirable to develop robust means of decentralized community voting and governance –either by expanding the Community Advisory Panel or a successor mechanism– and to integrate them into this process by the end of 2021.
+BP, ECC, and ZF SHOULD place high priority on such development and its deployment, in their activities and grant selection.

 Members of ZF's Board of Directors MUST NOT hold equity in ECC or have current business or employment relationships with ECC, except as provided for by the grace period described below.

-The Foundation SHOULD endeavor to use the Community Panel (or successor mechanism) as advisory input for future board elections.
+The Zcash Foundation SHOULD endeavor to use the Community Advisory Panel (or successor mechanism) as advisory input for future board elections.

-The authors are grateful to all of the above for their excellent ideas and any insightful discussions, and to Howard Loo and forum users @aristarchus and @dontbeevil for valuable initial comments on ZIP 1012.
+The authors are grateful to all of the above for their excellent ideas and any insightful discussions, and to forum users @aristarchus and @dontbeevil for valuable initial comments on ZIP 1012.

 |1||RFC 2119: Key words for use in RFCs to Indicate Requirement Levels|